Esri/angular-esri-map/README.md

 ### Lazy Loading of the ArcGIS API for JavaScript

 If your application only shows a map under certain conditions you may want to lazy load the ArcGIS API for JavaScript.
 You can do this by calling the `esriLoader.bootstrap()` method.
-See the [Deferred Map Example page](http://esri.github.io/angular-esri-map/deferred-map.html) for an example of how to do this.
+See the [Lazy Load Patterns page](http://esri.github.io/angular-esri-map/#/patterns/lazy-load) for an example of how to do this.

 ## Development Instructions